ravennevermoreneverless/obsidian/1.0 — immediate notes/tweets.md

 --
-==normal-looking people and their very normal relationships== -- loving music—not in a music critic, album reviewer, song analyst type of way or a perfect pitch, violinist, music theory, playing in a band type of way or even a song recommender, radio DJ, lyric-memorizing type of way—but in my strange esoteric in-my-own-world type of way.
+==normal-looking people and their very normal relationships== --
+==loving music—not in a music critic, album reviewer, song analyst type of way or a perfect pitch, violinist, music theory, playing in a band type of way or even a song recommender, radio DJ, lyric-memorizing type of way—but in my strange esoteric in-my-own-world type of way.==
 --
 i beat the shit out of myself in my mind everytime i forget a crucial fact about someone --